Who is LIAR?

 We manufacture our styles on the Gold Coast / Byron Bay area in Australia so we can keep production going in our local area.

-I am sure with all ethical brands, there is a constant battle between creating new styles vs the waste that is produced; I love designing but creating new fashion in turn creates waste for our planet even if these styles are being recycled.
+I am sure with all ethical brands, there is a constant battle between creating new styles vs the waste that is produced; I love designing but creating new fashion pieces in turn creates waste for our planet even if these styles are being recycled - which is not good!

-This is why we are having a fashion sabbatical and from 2018 onwards, we are turning our love and curiosity about ethical fashion into a blog, we will be writing and talking about our minimalist, sustainable lifestyle, what we buy, how we reuse and want to share with you the amazing muses and ethical brands out there doing amazing things.
+This is kinda why we are taking a fashion sabbatical from 2018 onward; we are turning our love and curiosity about ethical fashion into a blog, we will be writing and talking about our minimalist, sustainable lifestyle, what we buy, how we reuse and want to share with you the amazing muses and ethical brands out there doing amazing things.

 You can still shop our last few styles here for a limited time - SHOP